 Again, not a lot, but UGH.

-If we could do it all over again, we would take really good measurements and buy sheet vinyl flooring right off the giant roll at Home Depot, so it could be laid all as one piece with zero point zero seams.
+If we could do it all over again, we would take really good measurements and buy sheet vinyl flooring right off the giant roll at Home Depot, so it could be laid all as one piece with zero seams.

 There are some very snazzy options on those giant rolls, including this fancy pattern: